Key polynomials for simple extensions of valued fields: Algebras graded by ordered semigroups

 \begin{proof} Induction on $r$.
 For $r=1$ there is nothing to prove.
 For the induction step, assume that the Corollary is true for $r=i$.
 If $w_{i+1}$ were algebraic over $k[w_1\do w_i]$, we would have

-by lemma \ref{el4.5}, applied to the graded algebra $k[w_1\do w_i]$ and the element $w_{i+1}$. (\ref{tag4.18}) contradicts the linear independence of $\beta_1\do\beta_r$, and we are done.
+by Lemma \ref{el4.5}, applied to the graded algebra $k[w_1\do w_i]$ and the element $w_{i+1}$. (\ref{tag4.18}) contradicts the linear independence of $\beta_1\do\beta_r$, and we are done.
 Alternatively, the Corollary can be proved by observing that by linear independence of $\beta_1\do\beta_r$, all the monomials in $w_1\do w_r$ have different degrees, thus any polynomial in $w_1\do w_r$ over $k$ contains a unique monomial of smallest degree.
-Hence it cannot vanish. \end{proof}
+Hence it cannot vanish by the ultrametric triangle law. \end{proof}